 When it comes to dieting, carbohydrates and fat get most of the attention.
 But what about protein?
 There are numerous benefits of protein, and consistently eating enough of it could result in you seeing new and improved results both in and out of the gym!

-However, new diets have been invented regularly that challenge this idea of a balanced diet.
+New diets have been invented regularly that challenge this idea of a balanced diet.
 These new diets are tailored toward diabetes management or are simply for those who would like less body fat and more lean muscle mass.
-This is where high-protein diets can help, and cutting certain carbs can also prevent or stop diabetes in its tracks.
+This is where high-protein diets can help, and doing things like cutting certain carbs can also prevent or stop diabetes in its tracks.

 Protein is abundant throughout our bodies and provides the building blocks for muscle, hair, skin, bone, and body tissue in general.
-Even hemoglobin that carries oxygen throughout the body via the bloodstream relies on protein.
+Even hemoglobin, which carries oxygen throughout the body via the bloodstream, relies on protein.

 Protein encompasses 22 amino acids, and the nine essential amino acids, including histidine and lysine, must come from the foods we eat.
 A daily supply is needed for the body to function correctly, and protein aids in wound healing, the production of cells, and the growth and repair of muscles.
 It is also the catalyst for the production of enzymes and hormones, and it helps with many other bodily functions.

 An inadequate supply of protein can result in muscle loss, general weakness, and malnutrition.
 However, most people in the Western world have access to adequate amounts of protein-containing foods, and malnutrition from protein deficiency is rare.